China Eastern Airlines: Cabins

 China Eastern offers complimentary meal service and select A330s, all A350s, 777s, and 787s have seatback entertainment.

 Eastern Miles

 China Eastern Airlines's frequent-flyer program is called Eastern Miles (东方万里行 (東方萬里行)).
 Shanghai Airlines and China United Airlines, China Eastern subsidiaries, are also parts of the program.
 Eastern Miles members can earn miles on flights as well as through consumption with China Eastern's credit card.
-When enough miles are collected, members can be upgraded to Elite membership in three tiers: Platinum, Gold and Silver.
+Members can be upgraded to Elite membership in three tiers: Platinum, Gold and Silver, when meet minimum spending requirement (essential), enough miles or flying sectors.

 Cargo

 After the merger with Shanghai Airlines, China Eastern Airlines signaled that it would combine the two carriers' cargo subsidiaries as well.
 The airline's new subsidiary cargo carrier, consisting of the assets of China Cargo Airlines, Great Wall Airlines and Shanghai Airlines Cargo, commenced operations in 2011 from its base in Shanghai, China's largest air cargo market.
 China Eastern Airlines signed a strategic cooperation framework agreement with Shanghai Airport Group, which controls both Shanghai Hongqiao International Airport and Shanghai Pudong International Airport.
 The airline will allocate more capacity to Pudong Airport to open more international routes and boost flight frequencies on existing international and domestic trunk routes.